 Step 2: Choose your color palette

-A good place to start when designing your logo is by creating a color palette.
-On the left sidebar, select the Elements > Bkground.
-From there, you can either choose colors from the default color palette or create your own custom palette by selecting the “+” next to Document Colors and selecting any color from the color wheel (every time you choose a color, Canva will automatically provide the color code so you can incorporate the same shades into the rest of your branding).
-When you find a color you want to include in your palette, just click the “+” again.
+A good place to start when designing your logo is creating a color palette.
+Click on any part of your design to bring up the options menu above.
+Locate the icon for colors, and you can choose colors from the default color palette or create your own.
+To do this, click the “+” sign under Document Colors to bring up the color wheel.
+Select the color you want and Canva will automatically provide the color code so you can incorporate the same shades into the rest of your branding.
+Just click on the “+” again to add a new color.

 Once you’ve selected your colors, you’ll want to set a background color (if it’s anything other than white) before you start adding any other elements to the logo.
 To set the background color for your logo, just select the appropriate color from your palette.